Containers & Docker

 Note.
 There is no build required for the MongoDB image, as we use the official mongo image from Dockerhub

-In order to help tagging the images to be pushed to ACR, you can set the
+In order to help tagging the images with your registry/repo prefix, you can set the

-DOCKER_REG env var.
-This should hold the name of the ACR instance with a trailing slash ‘/’, e.g.
+DOCKER_REG env variable which prefixed in front of the images.
+When pushing to ACR this should hold the name of the ACR instance with a trailing slash, e.g.

-.env file, there is a sample file provided at the root of the project,
+.env file.
+There is a sample file provided at the root of the project which can be copied & renamed.
+A

-.env files are automatically picked up when you run docker-compose
+.env file is automatically picked up when you run docker-compose

 Fully tagged images with registry prefix: